Webinar

 Real assets

-Our view: Diversified publicly traded real estate trusts remain inexpensive relative to private real estate.
+Our view: Diversified publicly traded real estate investment trusts remain inexpensive relative to private real estate.
 Tangible assets with stable cash flows present relative opportunities if currently strong investor sentiment erodes.
-Commodities remain vulnerable if consensus expectations for falling inflation and decelerating growth come to fruition.
+Commodities may be compelling due to their potential for inflation protection.

 Based on our strategic approach to creating diversified portfolios, guidelines are in place concerning the construction of portfolios and how investments should be allocated to specific asset classes based on client goals, objectives and tolerance for risk.
 Not all recommended asset classes will be suitable for every portfolio.
 Diversification and asset allocation do not guarantee returns or protect against losses.

 Past performance is no guarantee of future results.
 All performance data, while obtained from sources deemed to be reliable, are not guaranteed for accuracy.
 Indexes shown are unmanaged and are not available for direct investment.
 The S&P 500 Index consists of 500 widely traded stocks that are considered to represent the performance of the U.S. stock market in general.
-The NASDAQ Composite Index is a market-capitalization weighted average of roughly 5,000 stocks that are electronically traded in the NASDAQ market.
-The NAHB/Wells Fargo Housing Market Index is based on a monthly survey of members belonging to the National Association of Home Builders (NAHB).
-The index is designed to measure sentiment for the U.S. single-family housing market and is a widely watched gauge of the outlook for the U.S. housing sector.
-The S&P Global Purchasing Managers' Index data are compiled by IHS Markit for more than 40 economies worldwide.
-The monthly data are derived from surveys of senior executives at private sector companies.
+The Michigan Consumer Sentiment Index is a monthly survey of consumer confidence levels in the United States conducted by the University of Michigan.
+The survey is based on telephone interviews that gather information on consumer expectations for the economy.
 The Personal Consumption Expenditures (PCE) Price Index is a measure of the prices that people living in the United States, or those buying on their behalf, pay for goods and services.
 It is known for capturing inflation (or deflation) across a wide range of consumer expenses and reflecting changes in consumer behavior.
+The Conference Board is a nonprofit research organization that distributes vital economic information to its peer-to-peer business members.
+The S&P CoreLogic Case-Shiller Home Price Index measures the value of single-family housing within the United States.
+The index is a composite of single-family home price indices for the nine U.S. Census divisions and is calculated monthly.

 Insights from our experts